-\paragraph{Type P-P.} As explained in \S\ref{subsec:uncongested} and \ref{subsec:completely_congested}, it is necessary for the power network to be congested for PBP to occur.
-We decrease the capacity of line $(2,8)$, \jqe{i.e., the seventh entry in $\mathbf{\bar f}$,} to $160$MW to further promote congestion, and keep other settings unchanged.
-Expanding the capacity of $(2,8)$ from $160$MW to $200$MW, \jqe{as depicted in Figure \ref{fig:new_pp},} induces a load relocation increasing generations at bus $2$ and decreasing generations at bus $3$ (see the left panel of Figure \ref{fig:new_pp}).
-However, the middle panel of Figure \ref{fig:new_pp} shows that the marginal generation cost of bus $2$ is much larger than that of bus $1$, and the marginal cost difference increases.
-Consequently, $\Phi_\mathrm{P}$ increases (by $\approx 2.4\%$) (see the right panel of Figure \ref{fig:new_pp}).
+As explained in Sections~\ref{subsec:uncongested} and \ref{subsec:completely_congested}, it is necessary for the power network to be congested for PBP to occur.
+We modify the base setting by decreasing the capacity of line $(2,8)$, {i.e., the seventh entry in $\mathbf{\bar f}$,} to $160$MW to further promote congestion, and keep other settings unchanged.
+Expanding the capacity of $(2,8)$ from $160$MW to $200$MW induces a load relocation increasing generations at bus $2$ and decreasing generations at bus $3$ (Fig.~\ref{fig:new_pp}-(a)).
+However, Fig.~\ref{fig:new_pp}-(b) shows that the marginal generation cost of bus $2$ is much larger than that of bus $1$, and the price difference increases.
+Thus, $\Phi_\mathrm{P}$ increases (by $\approx 2.4\%$) (Fig.~\ref{fig:new_pp}-(c)).